Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Experimental Setup

-\textbf{Implementation and Environments.} We implement \textit{Aries} in Python based on TensorFlow \cite{abadi2016tensorflow} framework.
+\textbf{Implementation and environments.} We implement \textit{Aries} in Python based on TensorFlow~\cite{abadi2016tensorflow} framework.
 For the baselines CES and PACE, we utilize their original implementation.
-For the model mutation, we also use the available mutation framework directly provided by the authors.
+For model mutation, we use the available mutation framework provided by the authors.
 We conduct all the experiments on a 2.6 GHz Intel Xeon Gold 6132 CPU with an NVIDIA Tesla V100 16G SXM2 GPU.
 To counteract randomized factors, we repeat all the experiments 5 times and report the average results in this paper.
-Due to the page limit, we put more detailed results as well as the source code for reproducible study of this paper at our anonymous website \url{https://github.com/Anony4paper/Aries}.
+Due to the page limit, we put more detailed results as well as the source code for reproducible study of this paper at the companion site.